PirateCodeWeb3/primary-pfp-contract/faq.md

 ## Any auditing on primary PFP?

-The primary PFP contract neither save PFPs nor asking approvals for PFPs, so it's not audited.
+The primary PFP contract neither hold PFP assets nor asking approvals for PFP contract, so it's not audited like delegate.cash.

-Use delegate.cash or warm.xyz to seperate your hotwallet and cold wallet to take 0 risk for your PFP to set primary PFP.
+Use delegate.cash to seperate your hotwallet and cold wallet to take 0 risk for your PFP to set primary PFP.